manulera/OpenCloning_backend/README.md

 ```

-If you don't want to download the repository and build the image, you can fetch the latest image from dockerhub (same image that is used in [https://api.opencloning.org/](https://api.opencloning.org/))
+If you don't want to download the repository and build the image, you can fetch the latest image from dockerhub.

 ```bash
 docker pull manulera/opencloningbackend